 TPST-1120 (PPARα antagonist)

 A first-in-class antagonist selective for peroxisome proliferator-activated receptor alpha (PPARα).
 PPARα is a transcription factor that regulates fatty acid oxidation (FAO) and inflammation and is over-expressed in many cancers.
 Hepatocellular carcinoma (HCC), cholangiocarcinoma (CCA) and renal cell carcinoma (RCC) all express high levels of PPARα and its multiple target genes.
 TPST-1120 has completed monotherapy dose escalation, and is progressing through a Phase 1/1b study in combination with nivolumab (NCT03829436) and a randomized Phase 1b/2 study in combination with atezolizumab (TECENTRIQ®) and bevacizumab (Avastin®) in frontline patients with advanced hepatocellular carcinoma (HCC) pursuant to a collaboration with F. Hoffmann-La Roche Ltd.

 TPST-1495 (dual EP2/ep4 antagonist)

 A first-in-class antagonist selective for two receptors in the prostaglandin (PGE2) pathway, EP2 and EP4.
-Prostaglandins are expressed by advancing tumors, and signaling through both EP2 and EP4 drives both tumor growth and immune suppression.
-The EP2 and EP4 receptor PGE2 targets are highly expressed in diverse malignancies, including colorectal, lung, gastric and endmoterial cancers.
-TPST-1495 is progressing through a Phase 1/1b monotherapy study and is expected to begin combination studies in the first half of 2021
+Prostaglandins are expressed by advancing tumors and signaling through both EP2 and EP4 drives both tumor growth and immune suppression.
+The EP2 and EP4 receptor targets are highly expressed in diverse malignancies, including colorectal, lung, gastric and endometrial cancers.
+TPST-1495 is progressing through Phase 1/1b monotherapy and combination studies.

 A first-in-class inhibitor of the cytosolic dsDNA exonuclease TREX-1, an enzyme that regulates cGAS/STING pathway signaling and immune recognition and has increased expression in tumors.
 An orally available TREX-1 inhibitor should preferentially localize activation of STING to the tumor microenvironment (TME) and initiate priming of tumor-specific cytolytic T cells broadly across distinct metastatic lesions having unique antigenic repertoires.
 Tempest is currently advancing the program through lead optimization.